ndyjrdn/BuzzgateVault/ASU/CSE 110/Module 3.md

 	- (double)7 converts int 7 to 7.0
 - A common error is to accidentally perform integer division when floating-point division was intended.
 The program below undesirably performs integer division rather than floating-point division.
 - A common error is to cast the entire result of integer division, rather than the operands, thus not obtaining the desired floating-point division.

+## 3.4 Binary
+ 0s and 1s

+# 3.5 Characters

+- char data type
+- single character
+- ie 'm'
+- initialize with single quotes
+	- char userKey = 'a'
+- To get a specific character from a string use .charAt()
+	- scnr.next().charAt(0) is first letter
 -